NenyeUgo1/Compliance-as-Code/README.md

 # Compliance-as-Code

-A lightweight, practical example of how to express security and compliance controls as code.
+A practical example of how to express security and compliance controls as code.

 This project includes:
 - YAML definitions of ISO 27001 and NIST CSF controls